Kulashekharanatha Mahalingam Temple, Pathai: Present state of the Temple

-The Temple has many inscriptions on the walls waiting to be studied by the scholars to understand the hoary history of the temple and greatness of the shrine.
+The Temple has many inscriptions on the walls waiting to be studied by the scholars to understand the history of the temple and of the shrine.

 The latest inscription near the entrance after the Nandi Mantapa informs of the Consecration or the Kumbhabhishekam done on 31 January 1971 AD by the citizens of Pathai village.

 There are several Vahanam or the divine mounts in the temple indicating the festivals in the past with pomp and glory, but now in dilapidated condition.
 The processional idols or the Utsava vigraha are now kept in the Nellaiappar Temple in Tirunelveli, after a foiled theft attempt, for safe-keeping.

 With most of the young generation of the village moved out for occupation, the temple is in a very dilapidated condition, putting up a heart-rending picture with trees, weeds and plants growing on the temple structure, posing a severe danger of pulling it down.

 Worship is offered once a day by the priest coming from a neighboring place.
 Village manages to offer the Pradosham Puja/offering without fail.
 (The Thirteenth Evening twilight after the new moon, is considered is a very holy and auspicious day for the worship of Lord Shiva.)